jarad/jarad.github.com/courses/stat587Eng/labs/installation.md

 If you are using Linux, then I trust you know what you are doing.
 You can install R from source or you can use a package manager.

 ## Install RStudio (may require administrator privileges)

 The installation of RStudio is optional, but highly recommended.
-It provides an improved interface to R, but has [projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) which help to quickly switch between (oddly enough) projects.
+It provides an improved interface to R and has [projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) which help to quickly switch between (oddly enough) projects.
 Go to <http://www.rstudio.com/products/rstudio/download/> and choose the correct platform under **Installers for ALL Platforms**.
 Install like any other program.

+Now, whenever you want to run R, just run RStudio.